The Guide to The Lord of the Rings in Queenstown

 Twelve Mile Delta

-Location: Take the Queenstown-Glenorchy Road for 10km (6 miles) to the Twelve Mile Delta Campsite.
+From Queenstown, take the Queenstown-Glenorchy Road for 10km (6 miles) to the Twelve Mile Delta Campsite.
 From there, take Bobs Cove Track.
-This stop is also in the itinerary for Nomad Safaris’ Glenorchy Lord of the Rings tours, which you can find out more about on Viator and Tripadvisor.
+This stop is also in the itinerary for Nomad Safaris‘ Glenorchy Lord of the Rings tours, which you can find out more about on Viator, Tripadvisor, Klook and KKday.

 Further around the enormous Lake Wakatipu lies another small settlement of Glenorchy.
 Nearby is the area known as “Paradise“.
 Far from the “island paradise” connotations you might imagine, Paradise is actually made up of sheep fields surrounded by impressive mountain peaks.
 This was also the location of Isengard and Saruman’s tower.

-Location: Access is via the Glenorchy-Paradise Road at the GPS coordinates: 4440’25.0″S 16820’27.4″E. Note that this is a gravel road and is approximately 62km (38.5 miles) from Queenstown town centre.
-Alternatively, jump on a tour with Nomad Safaris, which you can find out more about on Viator and Tripadvisor.
+Access is via the Glenorchy-Paradise Road at the GPS coordinates: 4440’25.0″S 16820’27.4″E. Note that this is a gravel road and is approximately 62km (38.5 miles) from Queenstown town centre.
+Alternatively, jump on a tour with Nomad Safaris, which you can find out more about on Viator, Tripadvisor, Klook and KKday.

 Getting to Earnslaw Burn yourself is quite the challenge, as you will have to hike 8-12 hours on a return track or take a helicopter.

-Location: The Earnslaw Burn Track starts on the left bank of the Earnslaw Burn on the Glenorchy-Paradise Road, 20 minutes from Glenorchy.
-Alternatively, book yourself a heli-picnic at this location with Alpine Luxury Tour.
+The Earnslaw Burn Track starts on the left bank of the Earnslaw Burn on the Glenorchy-Paradise Road, 20 minutes from Glenorchy.
+Alternatively, book yourself a heli-picnic at this location with Alpine Luxury Tours.
 Check out their tours, read reviews and book your own helicopter flight on Viator and Tripadvisor.
 Plus, check more amazing hikes in the area listed in the 10 Best Walks in Milford Sound.

-More Lord of the Rings Locations in New Zealand
+More About Lord of the Rings Locations in New Zealand and Queenstown